Division of Family and Economic Security, Bureau of Working Families

 3. Has been residing in doubled-up housing for 180 consecutive days or less.

-EXAMPLE 1: To save money, Wayne and his children moved in with his sister seven months ago.
-He is not on the lease and would like to find housing of his own for himself and his three children.
-Although Wayne is sharing housing with his sister, he and his children have been residing there for more than 180 days.
-Therefore, Wayne is not eligible for EA.
-Although Wayne is not eligible for EA, the W-2 agency worked with Wayne to provide him with referrals to other housing and emergency resources.
+EXAMPLE 1: Wayne and his children moved in with his sister seven months ago.
+Wayne is not on the lease and would like to find housing of his own for himself and his three children.
+Wayne and his children have been residing with his sister for more than 180 days.
+Therefore, Wayne is not eligible for EA, and the W-2 agency should work with Wayne to provide him with referrals to other housing and emergency resources.

-EXAMPLE 2: Crystal and her son Justin lived with Crystal’s boyfriend, Tom.
-Two weeks ago, Crystal got into a huge fight with Tom and he kicked her out of the apartment.
+EXAMPLE 2: Crystal and her son, Justin lived with Crystal’s boyfriend, Tom.
+Two weeks ago, Tom kicked them out of the apartment.
 Crystal and Justin are staying with Crystal’s friend Belinda.
-Crystal is eligible for EA, as she and her son are residing in doubled-up housing for less than 180 days and would otherwise be homeless.
+Crystal is eligible for EA, as she and her son have been residing in doubled-up housing for less than 180 days and would otherwise be homeless.

 2.6.3.2 Homelessness due to Uninhabitable Housing